Caves and Ice Age Art in the Swabian Jura

 The Caves and Ice Age Art in the Swabian Jura are a collection of six caves in southern Germany which were used by Ice Age humans for shelter about 33,000 to 43,000 years ago.
 Within the caves were found the oldest non-stationary works of human art yet discovered, in the form of carved animal and humanoid figurines, in addition to the oldest musical instruments ever found.
 One statuette of a female form, carved figurines of animals (including cave lions, mammoths, horses and cattle), musical instruments and items of personal adornment have been discovered.
 Some of the figurines depict creatures that are half animal, half human.
 Because of their testimony to the development of Paleolithic art and culture, the six caves were inscribed on the UNESCO World Heritage List in 2017.

-The caves are seen as the first centre of human art.
+The caves are seen as the first centre of human art, were named "cradle of art" and "cradle of civilization", with a continuous cultural heritage over 6000 years, and are among the first settlements of modern humans in Europe.

+Bone flute from the Geissenklösterle cave, dated around c.
+43,150–39,370 BP, are the oldest musical instruments ever found.
+The 41,000 to 39,000-year-old Lion Man and the 42,000 to 41,000-year-old Venus of Hohle Fels are the oldest confirmed sculptures in the world.

 Location

 The World Heritage comprises six caves which are distributed across two valleys in the Swabian Jura: Lone (river) Valley and Ach Valley.
 The former includes the caves Hohlenstein-Stadel, Vogelherd and Bocksteinhöhle; the latter Geissenklösterle, Hohle Fels and Sirgenstein Cave.
 Each valley would contain a core area of around 3 to 4 km length, surrounded by a buffer zone of a least 100 m width.

+A documentation center not far from Ulm in the town of Blaubeuren, the "Urgeschichtliches Museum Blaubeuren", displays archaeological findings, including the Venus of Hohle Fels, the earliest known undisputed example of a depiction of a human being in prehistoric art.
+Scientific findings, experimental archeology and modern museum education can be found under one roof.